plan-systems/design-docs/PLAN-Proof-of-Correctness.md

 #### Storage Portability
 - **C**, led by a coordinated admin effort, retains the ability to switch-out 𝓛 technologies.
 - For example, suppose **𝓛<sub>C</sub>** has the safety feature such that it automatically halts under suspicious network conditions or insufficient peer connectivity (but requires central connectivity).
 However, earlier in **C**'s history, they used a CRDT that favored [liveness over safety](#liveness-vs-safety), allowing partitions of **C** to still be able to collaborate without central connectivity.
+- Or for example, suppose a member of **C** inadvertently adds data to the community record that is inappropriate or legally unacceptable (even if it is no longer accessible at the client level).
+In such case, the community would want to "rebase" the community's persistent store so that the offending content entries are not carried over.

 ---